MathieuMarthy/Eula-bot/README.md

 - `remove_lol_account`: Removes a LoL account from the server
 - `show_lol_rank`: Shows a user's LoL accounts
 - `lol_leaderboard`: Shows the LoL player leaderboard for the server
+- `lol_ranked_history`: Shows the last 10 ranked games

 ### 🎮 Games
-- `10fastfingers`: Multiplayer: in this game, you must type as many words as possible
+- `10_fast_fingers`: Multiplayer: in this game, you must type as many words as possible
 - `monopoly`: Multiplayer: monopoly game with custom rules, items, ...